SeifMostafaa/SeifMostafaa/README.md

 i'm passionate about tech, everything related to technology, and always trying to enhance my skills and learning new stuff.

-I'm skilled with Java, C/C++ Python, HTML and CSS
+I'm skilled with Java, C/C++, Ruby on Rails, Python, HTML and CSS

 Familiar with JavaScript, React.JS